-Communicate effectively with the local community to raise awareness, reduce district greenhouse gas emissions, improve the resilience of the district to climate change and support biodiversity.
+Communicate effectively with the local community to raise awareness, facilitate behaviour change, reduce District greenhouse gas emissions, improve the resilience of the District to climate change and support biodiversity.

 We will proactively work to promote the strategy within the St Albans community.